 - Install the photo eyes further away from the opening.
 Purchase an extension piece that relocates the eyes further from the opening, using the vertical track as a sun shield.

-4. Door Closed On Object
+4. Garage Door Closed On Object

+The struts and other horizontal braces higher up on the door could also get caught on something in the garage.
 You may see the door start down and drive away, but if the door hits an object before contacting the floor it will reverse back open.

 5. Excessive Force & Vibration

-A poorly installed and serviced door could have vertical tracks out of alignment or springs adjusted incorrectly.
-The door could travel a foot from the floor and reverse right back up.
 New model openers have excess force detection as a safety feature.
 If the opener has to work harder than normal to get the door closed it can reverse,.
 This can be caused by a lot of things. including the springs being too strong or being under too much tension.

 Excessive vibration can also cause a lot of problems.
 As the door vibrates it can temporarily disconnect wiring or even cause the safety sensors to malfunction.
 Vibration is usually a sign that the vertical or horizontal tracks are installed too tight to the edge of the door – out of alignment.